Ground squirrels destroy gardens by eating and damaging plants and ruining seedlings.

 - Repellent plants.
 There’s no evidence to suggest that repellent plants actually deter ground squirrels or other pests.

-Are Ground Squirrels Taking Over Your San Francisco Bay Area Garden?
-We can Help!
+Looking for Pest Control in the San Francisco Bay Area Garden?
+We Can Help!

 Stop trying to keep ground squirrels out of your garden on your own!
 Contact Smith’s Pest Management for ground squirrel control and prevention services in the San Francisco Bay Area.